 VSG stands for “Vertical Sleeve Gastrectomy,” which is simply a weight loss procedure for patients seeking surgical intervention for obesity and its related illnesses.
 The laparoscopic sleeve gastrectomy is purely restrictive caused by a significant reduction in stomach volume.
-The size of your stomach is reduced by roughly 80 percent, which restricts the daily food intake.
+The size of your stomach is reduced by roughly 80 percent, which restricts your daily food intake.
 Additionally, it cuts down the production of appetite-stimulating hormones (ghrelin).
 You will get less hungry and feel more full with less food.

 VSG surgery is now the number one ranked bariatric procedure due to its efficacy in achieving successful and permanent weight loss in all countries.
 The bariatric and metabolic board-certified surgeon determines whether you are a candidate for the Vertical Sleeve Gastrectomy and explains to you in detail what VSG is and how it can benefit you.

 To know more about laparoscopic VSG surgery and see if you qualify, ask for a no-obligation in-depth opinion of the most qualified medical authorities working with Mexico Bariatric Center® today!